Personal tools

 Children's Literature with Fine Arts Strategies

-The Fine Arts Department would like to encourage all elementary schools to expand their library with arts-related children’s literature.
-Here are some suggestions to keep in mind when selecting books for lessons or activities that have a focus on Fine Arts.
+The Fine Arts Department encourages all elementary schools to expand their library with arts-related children’s literature.
+Find suggestions when selecting books for lessons or activities that focus on Fine Arts.

 Book List